canonical/open-documentation-academy/multipass/Linux.md

 Mounts:         --
 ```

 You've created and deleted quite a few instances.
-Now, run `multipass list` to see the instances you currently have.
+It is time to run `multipass list` to see the instances you currently have.

 ```plain
 $ multipass list